ravi-prakash1907/A-tracking-of-COVID-19/README.md

 <br />

+This project mainly works onto the Confirmed & Deaths cases.
+(Earlier work including Recovered cases can be found in the Archived directories)

 # 2019-nCoV
 > * It began to affect people in _Wuhan_ i.e. a city in **Hubei** province of China <br />
 > * **Diamond Princess** _cruise ship_ was the most-affected place by Coronavirus, outside China  <br />